How to Access Property Records in Michigan

 - Prior Transfers - The record may include ownership history with the names of previous owners.

-What is the Chain of Title?
+What is a Chain of Title?

 The chain of title is the list of everyone who has ever owned a piece of real property.
 It must remain intact at all times, with no gaps.
 Title companies run title searches before a closing, looking for any title defects, including breaks in the chain of title.